B2-Kumar/Notes/computer network.md

 Transmission modes
 The way in which data is transmitted from one device to another device is known as transmission mode.
 Simplex Mode: the communication is unidirectional, i.e., the data flow in one direction.
-A device can only send the data but cannot receive it or it can receive the data but cannot send the data. e.g - keyword, monitor
+A device can only send the data but cannot receive it or it can receive the data but cannot send the data. e.g - keyword, monitor, Radio, TV
-Half-Duplex Mode: Messages flow in both the directions, but not at the same time. e.g - walkies talkies Full-duplex mode: The communication is bi-directional, i.e., the data flow in both the directions.
+Half-Duplex Mode: Messages flow in both the directions, but not at the same time. e.g - walkies talkies, Railway Track Full-duplex mode: The communication is bi-directional, i.e., the data flow in both the directions.
 Both the stations can send and receive the message simultaneously. e.g - Telephone Network.

 OSI Model: